rails/rails/guides/source/testing.md

 The test runner also provides a lot of other features like failing fast, showing verbose progress, and so on.
-Check the documentation of the test runner as follows:
+Check the documentation of the test runner using the command below:

 ```bash
 $ bin/rails test -h